-#4 – Turn off technology that emits a bright light at least one hour prior to bed.
+#4 – Turn off technology that emits a bright light at least one hour before bed.
 The blue light emitted from phones and computers suppresses the release of melatonin, the hormone that helps you sleep.
 If you watch television, keep the monitor at least 10 feet away from your eyes.

 #5 – Eat the right food at the right time based on your chronotype .

 #6 – Most importantly, do not deprive yourself of sleep.
-Getting enough sleep really does make a big difference to your health and emotional well-being.
+Getting enough sleep does make a big difference to your health and emotional well-being.